 The model constitution is available here (https://stockton.edu/student-development/frequent-forms.html)

 Involvement and leadership in student organizations can be a rich and rewarding experience that aids in personal development.
 While these experiences add to students’ overall education, academics must always remain first priority.
+If a student's academic requirements are incongruent with requirements for student leadership, the membership or position in conflict should be resigned.
 It is required that officers of student organizations maintain a minimum cumulative Grade Point Average of 2.5 and be in good academic and judicial standing.
 Organization advisors will be encouraged to help student organization officers in developing strategies should their cumulative GPA drop below a 2.5 during his or her term of service.
 Any student who has less than a 2.0 cumulative GPA or is barred from participation due to judicial action by the university will be considered not eligible for RSO participation.

 Stockton University recognizes that campus involvement is an integral part of the college experience that contributes to the academic and social experience of students.
 Stockton strictly prohibits hazing of any kind by any student organization or team.
-Students are held accountable for both violations of state law and University policies as it relates to hazing.
+Students are held accountable for both violations of local, state, and federal law and University policies as it relates to hazing.

 New Jersey Statutes

-- A person is guilty of aggravated hazing, a crime of the fourth degree, if he commits an act prohibited in Subsection A. which results in serious bodily injury to another person.
+- A person is guilty of aggravated hazing, a crime of the third degree, if the person commits an act prohibited in subsection a. of this section which results in serious bodily injury to another person.

-2C: 40-4 Notwithstanding any other provision of Title 2C of the New Jersey Statutes to the contrary, consent shall not be available as a defense to a prosecution under this act.
+Notwithstanding any other provision of Title 2C of the New Jersey Statutes to the contrary, consent, or the fact that the act of hazing as described in section 1 of P.L.1980, c.169 (C.2C:40-3) was sanctioned or approved by a student or fraternal organization or an institution of higher education, shall not be available as a defense to a prosecution under this Act.